5 Questions Better Than "How Was Your Day?"

 You might need to bring in the reinforcements, however.
-Especially if your child is prone to answering "Good" or "Fine" without elaborating (ahem!), day in and day out, you'll need a good followup.
-The younger the child, the less they may be able to think over the whole day in an organized-enough manner to pick out some key details and start forming a narrative about it.
-And the older they are, the less likely they are to immediately open up about what might be a whole universe of complex emotions and social happenings.
+Especially if your child is prone to answering "Good" or "Fine" without elaborating, you'll need a good followup.
+The younger the child, the less they may be able to think over the whole day in an organized enough manner to pick out key details and start forming a narrative about them.
+The older they are, the less likely they are to immediately open up about what might be a whole universe of complex emotions and social happenings.

 So, by all means, begin with "How was your day."
 It may work fine as an opener.
 But if you find it gets you to the same dead ends, you might need to mix it up a little and delve deeper.
 Try:

 Of course, the older your child, the more nuanced you can get.
-Having daily discussions about when they helped or were helped by others, what worried them, what made them feel proud, what made them happy/sad/angry/scared or what they learned academically are all great things to add to a regular dinner-hour lowdown.
-But as you're first getting in the door, the questions above can prove fruitful to start laying the foundation for deeper conversations-- even better than "How was your day."
-Unless, of course, you don't mind one-hundred and eighty-one straight utterances of "Fine."
+Having daily discussions about when they helped or were helped by others, what worried them, what made them feel proud, what made them happy, sad, angry, scared or what they learned academically are all great things to add to a regular dinner-hour lowdown.
+But as you're first getting in the door, the questions above can prove fruitful to start laying the foundation for deeper conversations—even better than "How was your day."
+Unless, of course, you don't mind 181 straight utterances of "Fine."

-For more of Dr. Bonior's articles on parenting and children:
+For more of Dr. Andrea's articles on parenting and children: